spidernet-io/spiderpool/.github/ISSUE_TEMPLATE/feature_request.md

 **1 Code requirement**

-necessary comment for your addtional code , and comment for goDoc
+necessary comment for your additional code , and comment for goDoc

 function and variable name must not be at will